We may get commissions for purchases made through links in this post.

 Mini Organic Pet Grass Kit

-Avoid the dirt and stick to water gel beads that are non-toxic, biodegradable and non-flammable.
-Easy-to-plant kit with 1000 seeds.
+Avoid the dirt and stick to water and coconut coir that is non-toxic, biodegradable and non-flammable.
+Easy-to-plant kit with 1oz bag of cat grass seeds.

 3. Catit Senses 2 0 Grass Planter